 Background: The Blood Passport Program

 Blood passport profiling was introduced for professional cyclists in January 2008 to great fanfare.
-It was hailed as the answer to cycling’s doping problems because it was centred on long-term blood and steroid profiling.
-The thinking was that having such information to hand would allow the authorities to take action against riders whose natural values highlighted suspicious fluctuations, even if they did not test positive for a specific banned substance.
-The sporting community as a whole applauded this innovative new approach and the extraordinary possibilities it offered.
+It was hailed as the answer to cycling’s doping problems because it was centered on long-term blood and steroid profiling.
+The thinking was that having such information to hand would allow the authorities to take action against riders whose natural values highlighted suspicious fluctuations, even if they did not test positive for a specifically banned substance.
+The sporting community applauded this innovative new approach and the extraordinary possibilities it offered.

-The results have been evolutionary rather than revolutionary, but the UCI is finally beginning to reap the benefits of its programme.
-Only last month Slovenian cyclist Tadej Valjavec was given a two-year ban for doping.
+The results have been evolutionary rather than revolutionary, but UCI is finally beginning to reap the benefits of its program.
+Last month, Slovenian cyclist Tadej Valjavec was given a two-year ban for doping.
 The Court of Arbitration for Sport found that Valjavec’s “anti-doping tests performed in April and August 2009 revealed abnormalities in the context of the athlete’s biological passport to a degree which was entirely consistent with blood manipulation”.

 The Way Forward